telerik/teststudio-docs/docs/automated-tests/scheduling/remote-scheduled-run.md

 ## Configure the Execution Client

-Ensure the Test Runner points to the configured Scheduling service on the same local machine.
 Open the **Test Studio Test Runner** from the System Tray (it is started with Test Studio, or automatically on startup of the system, if the respective option is set).

 ![Test Runner System tray][3a]

-Ensure the *Scheduling URL* is pointing to the local machine - *localhost* will be resolved to the absolute name of the machine.
+Ensure the **Scheduling URL** points to the local machine - *localhost* will be resolved to the absolute name of the machine.

 ![Test Runner][3]

+The communication **Key** is required to establish the connection and to enable the communication to the Scheduling server.
+A <a href="/automated-tests/scheduling/multiple-machines-scheduling-setup/create-scheduling-server#configure-the-test-studio-services" target="_blank">key is generated in the Scheduling Config wizard</a> and if it's not matching on both the Scheduler and Execution machines, the connection between these is not possible.

+> **Note!**
+><br>
+><br> See <a href="/knowledge-base/scheduling-kb/generate-communication-key#generate-new-key" target="_blank">here step-by-step instructions on updating the communication key</a>.

 ## Setting Up a Project for Remote Scheduled Runs

-Open a project, which contains the test list you wish to schedule for execution, and <a href="/automated-tests/scheduling/connect-to-scheduling-server" target="_blank">connect it to the configured Scheduler</a>.
-Under the *Project* tab click the **Connect** option in the *Scheduling* section of the ribbon.
+Open the Test Studio project, which contains the test list to schedule for unattended execution, and click the **Connect** button from the `Scheduling` ribbon in the **Project** tab.

-![Connect][4]

-In the **Scheduling Server Settings** dialog, click **Run Remotely**, input *localhost* (or use the name of the machine directly), then click **Connect**.
+In the **Scheduling Server Settings** dialog, choose **Remote** radio button to connect the project to the configured Scheduling server.

+### Communication Key

+The __Communication Key__ lets you import the key generated in the Scheduling Config wizard.
+The text field remains empty to keep safe the value of the key in use.
+To indicate a key is in use ensure the **Loaded.** status is present.

+> **Tip!**
+><br>
+><br> In case the communication key is not matching, you need to import the current key in use.
+Check <a href="/knowledge-base/scheduling-kb/generate-communication-key#generate-new-key" target="_blank">here how to generate a new key and import it for all Scheduling components</a>.

+### Server Name

+Enter the machine name or use *localhost*, then click **Connect**.

 ![Run Remotely][5]

+There's a confirmation message when the connection is successful.

 ## Schedule a Test List